JetBrains/intellij-sdk-docs/topics/intro/sdk_style.md

 #### Zoom Popup

-Images too big to fit into main content can have <control>+</control> overlay control to open a popup with the "zoomed" variant.
+Images too big to fit into the main content can have <control>+</control> overlay control to open a popup with the "zoomed" variant.

 <tabs>
 <tab title="PNG">